qwc-services/qwc-services.github.io/src/configuration/ViewerConfiguration.md

 ## Building a custom viewer <a name="custom-viewer"></a>

 The QWC stock application, hosted at [https://github.com/qgis/qwc2/](https://github.com/qgis/qwc2/), can serve as a base for building a custom application, and is published as an [NPM package](https://www.npmjs.com/package/qwc2).
+The LTS branch is published on NPM as [qwc2-lts](https://www.npmjs.com/package/qwc2-lts).
 An example of a custom application is hosted at [https://github.com/qgis/qwc2-demo-app](https://github.com/qgis/qwc2-demo-app).

 To build a custom viewer, the first step is cloning the demo application:
 ```bash